guangxush/LearnEng/TED/Ted.md

 Instead of doing what others approve of, finding a guide purpose that you can be true to even when world turns against you.

+### This changed my view of death

+I've been doing some thinking.
+I'm going to kill my dad.
+My dad has frontotemporal lobe dementia.
+It's a confusing disease that hits people in their 50s or 60s.
+It can completely change someone's personality, making them paranoid and even violent.
+My dad's been sick for a decade, but three years ago he got really sick, and we had to move him out his house.
+The house that I grew up in, that house that he build with his own hands.
+My strapping, cool dad with the falsetoo singing voice had to move into a facility for round-the-clock care when he is just 65.

+At first, my mom, my sister and I made a mistake of putting him in a regular nursing home.
+It was really pretty.
+It had plush carpet and afternoon art classes and a Dog named Diane.
+But then I got a phone call.
+"Ms. Malone, we've arrested your father."
+"What?"
+"Well, he threatened everybody with cutlery.
+And then he yanked the curtains off the wall, and then he tried to throw plants out the window."
+And then
+,well, he pulled all the old ladies out of their wheelchairs."

+After when he kicked off their, we bounced him between a bunch of state-run facilities before finding a treatment center specifically for people with dementia.
+At first, he kind of liked it, but over time his health declined and one day I walked in and finding him sitting hunched over on the ground wearing a onesie -- those kinds of outfits that zip in the back.
+I watched him for about an hour as he yanked at it, trying to find a way out of this thing.
+And it's supported to be practical, but to me it looked like a straight jacket.
+And so I ran out.
+I left him there.
+I sat in my trunk, his old trunk, hunched over, this really deep guttural cry coming out of the pit of my belly.
+I just couldn't believe that my father, the Adonis of my youth, my really dear friend, would think that this kind of life was worth living anymore.
+We're programmed to prioritize productivity.
+So when a person is no longer productive in the way we expect him to be, the way that he expects himself to be.
+What dose that life have left?
+That day in the truck, all I could imagine was that my dad was being tortured and his body was vessel of that torture.
+I've got to get him out of that body.

+The truth is we talk about his death a lot.
+When will it happen?
+What will it be like?
+But I wish that we would have talked about death when we were health.
+What does my best death look like?
+Sometimes people hang on when they are worried about loved ones.
+Just tell them you're safe, and it's OK when you're ready.
+And I memorized his hands, feeling so grateful that his spirit was still attached to his body.
+And In that moment, I realized I'm not responsible for this person.
+I'm not his doctor and maybe the best way to help him and me is to resume our roles as father and daughter.